 The coverage gap exists in states that have not adopted the ACA Medicaid expansion for adults who are not eligible for Medicaid coverage or subsidies in the Marketplace.
-The ACA expanded Medicaid to nonelderly adults with income up to 138% FPL ($14,580 annually for an individual in 2023) with enhanced federal matching funds (now at 90%).
-This expanded eligibility for low-income parents and newly established Medicaid coverage for adults without dependent children; however, the expansion is effectively optional for states as a result of a 2012 Supreme Court ruling.
-As of March 2023, 41 states including DC have expanded Medicaid (Figure 1).
-As noted above, North Carolina has adopted the Medicaid expansion contingent on passage of a state budget later this spring.
+The ACA expanded Medicaid to nonelderly adults with income up to 138% FPL ($15,060 annually for an individual in 2024) with enhanced federal matching funds (now at 90%).
+The Medicaid expansion established a uniform eligibility threshold across states for low-income parents and newly established Medicaid coverage for adults without dependent children.
+However, the expansion is effectively optional for states because of a 2012 Supreme Court ruling.
+As of February 2024, 40 states and DC have expanded Medicaid (Figure 1).

 What are the characteristics of people in the coverage gap?

-Adults left in the coverage gap are concentrated in three states in the South.
+Nearly three-quarters of adults in the coverage gap are concentrated in three states in the South.
 Four in ten people in the coverage gap reside in Texas, which has very limited Medicaid eligibility, and consequently, a large uninsured population (Figure 4).
-One in five people in the coverage gap live in Florida, and 13% in Georgia.
+An additional 19% of people in the coverage gap live in Florida and 12% live in Georgia.
 In total, 97% of those in the coverage gap live in the South.
-Seven of the 16 states in the South have not adopted the Medicaid expansion, and the region has more poor, uninsured adults and higher uninsured rates compared to other regions.
+Seven of the 16 states in the South have not adopted the Medicaid expansion, and the region has more low-income, uninsured adults and higher uninsured rates compared to other regions.

-Despite having low income, nearly six in ten people in the coverage gap are in a family with a worker, and nearly half are working themselves (Figure 6).
+Despite having low income, nearly six in ten people in the coverage gap are in a family with a worker, and over four in ten are working themselves (Figure 6).
 Adults who work may still have incomes below poverty because they work low-wage jobs.
 People with incomes below poverty often do not have access to employer based health insurance or if available, it is often unaffordable.
 The most common jobs among adults in the coverage gap are cashier, cook, waiter/waitress, construction laborer, maid/housecleaner, retail salesperson, and janitor.
 For parents in non-expansion states, even part-time work may make them ineligible for Medicaid.